nearform/optic-expo/README.md

 ## Running on a iOS device

-1. Create an issue in this repo asking for apple connect developer access for the app
+1. Create an issue in this repo asking for apple connect developer access for the app (see section: [Providing Apple Developer Access](##providing-apple-developer-access))
 1. Install expo-cli globally: `npm i -g expo-cli`
 1. Run in the simulator first: `npm run ios`
 1. Install [expo go](https://apps.apple.com/us/app/expo-go/id982107779) on your device